core-wg/coap-tcp-tls/draft-ietf-core-coap-tcp-tls.md

-To avoid unnecessary latency, a Connection Initiator MAY send additional messages without waiting to receive the Connection Acceptor's CSM; however, it is important to note that the Connection Acceptor's CSM might advertise capabilities that impact how the initiator is expected to communicate with the acceptor.
-For example, the acceptor CSM could advertise a Max-Message-Size option (see {{max-message-size}}) that is smaller than the base value (1152).
+To avoid unnecessary latency, a Connection Initiator MAY send additional messages without waiting to receive the Connection Acceptor's CSM; however, it is important to note that the Connection Acceptor's CSM might indicate capabilities that impact how the initiator is expected to communicate with the acceptor.
+For example, the acceptor CSM
+could indicate a Max-Message-Size option (see {{max-message-size}}) that is smaller than the base value (1152) in order to limit both buffering requirements and head-of-line blocking.

 Endpoints MUST treat a missing or invalid CSM as a connection error and abort the connection (see {{sec-abort}}).